In 2022, voice search optimization is a must for every business that wants to stay on the customer’s radar.

 3. Siri and Apple

 Siri is a personal assistant by Apple.
-Similar to the previous devices it has a wide range of options.
-Siri can read the news, inform you about sports, make calls, send messages, helping with organization, give answers to questions, etc.
+Similarly to the previous devices, it provides a wide range of options.
+Siri can read the news, inform you about sports, make calls, send messages, help with organization, give answers to questions, etc.

 Usually, you can use the command “Hey Siri” to activate it.
 There is the HomePod which is a device for smart homes, similar to Alexa and Google Home.